vkotlyk/test-driven-security/README.md

 (e.g. ads, user submitted links).
 Browsers will refuse to load HTTP content from HTTPS resources.

+Note: make sure that you serve your GET login and GET registration forms are sent over HTTPS so that no one tampers with your forms and e.g. adds a keylogger.
+HTTPS only when submitting a form is not enough.

 ## Enforce HTTPS [enforce_https]

 Open incognito mode and go to your app over HTTP.